-Once home to the Byzantines, Constantinople fell to the Ottomans in 15th century, after which it morphed into Istanbul.
-Today it’s an exciting, modern and creatively driven metropolis – one of the biggest in the world with around 14 million people.
+First Byzantium, then the Byzantine’s capital of Constantinople, this much fought over city fell to the Ottomans in the 15th century, after which it morphed into Istanbul.
+Today it may be a capital no more but this bustling, modern and creatively driven metropolis – one of the biggest cities in the world with around 14 million people – pulsates with energy.

 Through most of its 2,500-year-long history, Istanbul was a cultural melting pot.
-Today, the city is largely Turkish, but feels extremely cosmopolitan – perhaps due to the reach of the Ottoman Empire, which stretched from the Balkans to Egypt.
+Today, the city is largely Turkish, but feels extremely cosmopolitan – perhaps due to the reach of the Ottoman Empire, which at its height stretched from the Balkans to Egypt.